slashman/circular/README.md

 }
 ```

-If you are mocking classes using functions, you should register your classes along with
-optional metadata so that they are restored in a functional way.
+If you are using classes, you should register them along with optional metadata so that they are restored in a functional way, as follows:

 ```
 circular.registerClass('Person', Person, {